Homi J. Bhabha: Interest in and patronage of the arts

 A classical music and opera enthusiast, Bhabha pushed for Vienna to be the headquarters of the IAEA in part to be able to attend the state opera when attending IAEA meetings.
 According to his brother Jamshed Bhabha,For Homi Bhabha, the arts were not just a form of recreation or pleasant relaxation; they were among the most serious pursuits of life and he attached just as much importance to them as to his work in mathematics and physics.
-For him, the arts were, in his own words, 'what made life worth living'.Bhabha was an avid painter, decorating his house with abstracts he painted during the 1930s in England.
+For him, the arts were, in his own words, 'what made life worth living'.Bhabha was an avid painter, decorating his house with abstracts he painted during the 1930s in England.Homi Bhabha was also a patron of Pablo Picasso's works and repeatedly invited him to visit India.
 He was a key patron of the Progressive Artists’ Group, formed in Bombay in 1947 to establish new ways of expressing India's post-colonial identity.
 This group produced artists like F. N. Souza, M. F. Husain, Tyeb Mehta, K. H. Ara and S. H. Raza, some of whose early works Bhabha selected for the TIFR collection.
 Unique among scientific institutions around the world, TIFR still hosts a large collection of contemporary Indian art, which was opened to the public in 2018.